Basic settings

 Short code visible on header

 Each element can be assigned a short code in a specific process element system in the header.
 This short code must be unique within the process element system.
-If the check box has been enabled, the appropriate settings must be made in the Process element systems tab.
+If the checkbox has been activated, the appropriate settings must be made in the "Prozessbausteinsysteme" tab.
 If the option is active, it is mandatory to enter a short code.
-The process element system identified in the Process element systems tab is displayed as corresponding process element system per default.
-When saving the element, it is checked whether the short code is unique within the process element system.
-It is not possible to save in case of an error and a corresponding error message appears.
+The process element system identified in the "Process element systems" tab is displayed as corresponding process element systems by default.
+When saving the element, a check is performed to ensure the short code is unique within the process element system.
+If an error occurs, saving is not possible and an error message appears.

-If you would like to save an element without entering a short code in an element configuration, in which the option "Short code visible on header" is active, the process element system must be set to NONE.
-Otherwise, saving the changes is not possible. |
+If you would like to save an element without entering a short code in an element configuration in which the "Short code visible on header" option is active, the process element system must be set to "NONE".
+Otherwise, it will not be possible to save the changes.

 If MTM-1® has been selected as structural behavior in the Structure, additional options are available: